-You'll learn through a combination of academic and practical activities on and off campus.
-Some modules are centred around lectures, seminars and workshops (usually held weekly and of two hour duration), while the majority of practical teaching is in the laboratory and field, where you can spend up to eight weeks learning archaeological techniques.
+You will learn through a combination of academic and practical activities on and off campus.
+Some modules are centred around lectures, seminars and workshops (usually held weekly and of two-hour duration), while the majority of practical teaching is in the laboratory and field, where you can spend up to eight weeks learning archaeological techniques.

 You will typically have around 12-14 contact hours per week, in addition to one-to-one sessions and day field trips.

 All courses are informed by the University’s Learning and Teaching Strategy 2015-2022.

 When not attending lectures, seminars, workshops or other timetabled sessions you will continue learning through self-guided study.
 Typically, this involves reading journal articles and books, undertaking research in the library, local museums and heritage sites, working on projects, and preparing for coursework assignments, workshops, and seminars.